ramrom/rams_dot_files/cheatsheets/lua_cheatsheet.md

 - pretty print a table
     - see func in https://stackoverflow.com/questions/41942289/display-contents-of-tables-in-lua

-## COROUTINES
+## CONCURRENCY
-- is fundamental type, a cooperatively scheduled conncurent primitive
+- lua has coroutines, it is fundamental type, a cooperatively scheduled conncurent primitive
 - api is exposed throgh `coroutine` table
 - programmer sets yield points to yield control, programmer has to resume exection
 - each coroutine has it's own stack and local vars